-At the time the initial rent is established and all times during the term of the HAP contract, the rent to owner for a contract unit may not exceed the reasonable rent for the unit as determined by the PHA, except rents must not be reduced below the initial rent except to correct errors, for additional subsidy to the property, or to realign utility responsibilities.
+At the time the initial rent is established, and at all times during the term of the HAP contract, the rent to the owner for a contract unit may not exceed the reasonable rent for the unit as determined by the PHA.
+Rents must not be reduced below the initial rent except to correct errors, provide additional subsidy to the property, or realign utility responsibilities.